 Completing a competitor’s analysis involves looking at messaging, reviews, websites, and all pertinent content by or about your direct competition.
 Your research should include the following points:

 - How does your content compare to the strengths and weaknesses of your direct competition?

 - Identify how your competition positions itself within the market.

 - Look at the content they’re producing and try to identify which is the most successful.

 After completing your content strategy, it’s time to see how it ties into your editorial plan.
 The editorial plan is where your editorial calendar comes into plan.
 This tool outlines content themes for blog posts, emails, infographics, and other pieces of content that are pertinent to achieving your goals.
 So, in a nutshell, your editorial calendar helps your company roll out the content in your strategy.

 Identifying what should or shouldn’t be in your editorial calendar depends on the needs you intend to meet with your content.
-Here are some examples of elements you can include:
+For example, you can include:

 Here is where transparency is critical.
 If your entire company knows when marketing projects, product launches, and other events occur, they can share ideas you can integrate into your editorial calendar.
 Other key dates include seasonality, holidays, and company milestones.

-While time-sensitive content can help drive traffic, include evergreen content to help attract repeat visitors, you can convert into buyers.
+Time-sensitive content can help drive traffic.
+Therefore, include evergreen content to help attract repeat visitors; you can convert them into buyers.
 Creating evergreen content provides year-round content opportunities that take some of the “real-time” marketing pressure off.